mrmatho/7dt-slides/pages/programming-microbit.md

 - **Temperature sensor**: Measures the temperature.

 ::right::
-- **Bluetooth**: Allows the Micro:bit to connect to other devices wirelessly.
+- **Bluetooth/Radio**: Allows the Micro:bit to connect to other devices wirelessly.
 - **USB port**: Used to connect the Micro:bit to a computer for programming.
 - **Power supply**: Can be powered by batteries or USB.
 - **Pins**: 25 pins that can be used to connect to other devices or sensors.